 I’ve tested a lot of miniature transport cases and fancy storage options.
 Almost all of them use foam trays or some type of foam system to store the miniatures.

 The advantage of foam, of course, is that you don’t need to buy magnets to attach to each of your miniatures or models prior to using them in your case.
 You simply take your miniatures and insert them into the foam carrying case.
 Sometimes, the models fit well.
-Other times the models may require a bit of a squeeze or jostle around (if things are too lose).
+Other times the models may require a bit of a squeeze or jostle around (if things are too loose).

 Pros and cons to foam and magnetic carrying systems?

-I think you can already see some of the limitations of foam though just from the above: Foam requires some brain power to use effectively with miniatures, especially if you have a lot of miniatures and of various sizes.
+I think you can already see some of the limitations of foam just from the photo above: Foam requires some brain power to use effectively with miniatures, especially if you have a lot of miniatures and of various sizes.

 You have to plan ahead each time you’re placing your carefully painted miniature into the trays, and deployment can be a hassle.
 All those spike-y bits may get stuck in the foam if you’re not careful, breaking them off, or scratching the paint job.